The project utilized nearly 1,000 firms during construction including more than 810 Texas based firms and 740 DFW Metroplex based.

-NTE 3A consists of 6.5 miles of I-35W from north of I-30 to north of I-820 through a regionally supported managed lane system.
-It is being designed and built concurrently to accelerate the project schedule by several years.
-The project consists of reconstructing the general purpose lanes and frontage roads along the corridor, new construction of two express lanes per direction and the implementation of a dynamic pricing toll system.
+The $1.4 billion Segment 3A was developed by a Cintra-led consortium under a CDA agreement.
+This segment consists of 6.5 miles of I-35W from the I-30 interchange north to I-820 south through a regionally supported managed lane system.
+Ferrovial Agroman and Webber completed the project two months ahead of schedule as a design-build joint venture.
+The P3 process accelerated the project delivery by several years.
+The project consisted of reconstructing the general purpose lanes and frontage roads along the corridor, new construction of two managed toll lanes per direction and the implementation of a dynamic pricing toll system.

 |Facility Type:||General purpose and tolled managed lanes|